PreschoolKindergartenFirst Grade

 Step 3: 'Big Body' Decompression

 Your child's body has been sitting and holding still for hours.
-It needs to release that pent-up physical energy.
-Trying to force a tired child to do a quiet activity at this point is a recipe for disaster.
+It needs a chance to release that pent-up physical energy.
+Trying to force a tired child into a quiet activity right now is a recipe for disaster.

 • What to Do: Ten to fifteen minutes of 'heavy work' or gross motor play.
 Go outside to swing or run if you can.
 If you're indoors, have a pillow fight, do some 'animal walks,' or just have a silly dance party.
 We explore many more ideas in our guide to learning through movement.